ELD self-certification: What you need to know

 Are you ELD Compliant?
 While the answer may seem clear cut, it is a bit more complicated due to electronic logging devices (ELDs) self-certification.

 ELD self-certification refers to the compliance process in which a manufacturer certifies its ELDs.
 In the U.S., ELDs are certified by the manufacturer, not the Federal Motor Carrier Safety Administration (FMCSA).

-ELD compliance is based on self-certification.
-The FMCSA requires that device manufacturers register their own ELDs and certify that they conform to the technical specifications in the ELD final rule.
+The FMCSA requires manufacturers to register their own ELD devices and certify that they conform to the ELD final rule.
+They also require device manufacturers to register their ELDs and certify that they conform to the technical specifications in the ELD final rule.

 While Geotab recognizes our place as a self-registered ELD manufacturer and provider and we will answer questions regarding those Hours of Service (HOS) ruleset options we provide, neither Geotab nor any of its employees, officers or agents can offer legal advice to any resellers or customers concerning which HOS ruleset(s) or exemption(s) may apply to any particular situation.
 Please contact your local DOT department or refer to the FMCSA website at https://www.fmcsa.dot.gov/ for questions Geotab is unable to answer.

 If you liked this post, let us know!

 Geotab's blog posts are intended to provide information and encourage discussion on topics of interest to the telematics community at large.
 Geotab is not providing technical, professional or legal advice through these blog posts.
 While every effort has been made to ensure the information in this blog post is timely and accurate, errors and omissions may occur, and the information presented here may become out-of-date with the passage of time.

 Sign up for monthly news and tips from our award-winning fleet management blog.
 You can unsubscribe at any time.